 These two routes through the mountains are an enjoyable and popular experience.
 Only a certain number of people can start this trek daily, so booking in advance is very important.

 If you are in good physical condition, you can challenge the slopes of Machu Picchu mountain (where the Inca site does locate).
 This short hike will take you to the top ascent of 600 meters.
 It would help if you took care to acclimatize to the altitude, wear special footwear, and hydrate properly.

 This incredible hike gives you breathtaking panoramic views of the entire valley, river, and surrounding mountains.
 This ascent does not represent much difficulty; even children can do it without worry.
 Don’t rush and arrive at your own pace; remember that you will be more than 3,000 meters above sea level!

 In Quechua, Huayna Picchu means Young Mountain, and although it has a little-known name, this is the mountain that appears in all the best-known photos.
 Its exploration is less popular, but it is the most attractive for the most adventurous visitors of the Machu Picchu Historical Sanctuary.

-To make the ascent has a medium difficulty, in the climb, you will find very narrow paths with stunning views.
-It is a one-way road, so the descent is on the other side, and you can appreciate both sides of the mountain—definitely a unique and impressive tour.
+Making the ascent is medium-difficult; on the climb, you will find very narrow paths with stunning views.
+It is a one-way road, so the descent is on the other side, and you can appreciate both sides of the mountain—a unique and impressive tour.